Woman attacked by serial rapist Joseph Thompson: He needs to stay in jail

 Shirlee chose to move forward with her life saying she was not responsible for what happened and would not live in fear or shame of what happened.

-"I was so grateful my children were ok, I didn't care about what happened to my body."
+"I was so grateful my children were okay, I didn't care about what happened to my body."

 Thompson was caught six years later and when his abusive upbringing was revealed Shirlee decided to forgive him.